jcarlosroldan/tracker/README.md

 This simple tracker allows you to analyse your activity in the computer, keyboard, mouse, gamepad and much more.

-*here it will go a beautiful image of the final result*
+*here it will go a beautiful image of the final result with an URL to the static version*

 ## Installation